 This can only happen by making changes on some streets, so we hope you will continue to work with us to help develop the best possible plan for your wider neighbourhood.

 There are several big city-wide projects that will influence the types of changes we make in the Newtown and Berhampore area.

 Te Atakura - First to Zero — a plan for Wellington’s future as a zero carbon capital by 2050 that includes reducing the city’s carbon emissions from transport.
 Read more

 Let’s Get Wellington Moving — a plan to develop a transport system for Wellington that moves more people with fewer vehicles.
 Read more

-Planning for Growth — the city’s District Plan (planning rules) will soon be up for review.
+Planning for Growth — the city’s District Plan (planning rules) is up for review.
 In the next 30 years we will have 50,000 to 80,000 more people living in Wellington and this will have a big impact on all of us.
 Read more

 On-street parking is a finite resource, and we know over time, space for car parking in the wider Newtown area will increasingly be in short supply.
 Planned public transport and other changes will mean less on-street parking in the main streets than there is now, and fewer spaces in some residential streets.